danielzoch/pocketDSTR/README.md

 12. Left click on 'Internet Protocol Version 4 (TCP/IPv4)' and go to Properties below

-13. Use the following IP address (this is the gateway from your computer to the Pocketbeagle:
+13. Use the following IP address (this is the gateway from your computer to the Pocketbeagle):

 IP address: ```192.168.7.1```
 Subnet mask: ```255.255.255.0```